"Perhaps the greatest joy is learning how to motivate yourself"

 Pay Attention in Class

 Successful students are attentive in class.
 They don’t chat, read, text, surf the web, sleep or stare out the window.
-In being mindful of your peers, that you can also distract with your own distractions.
+Be mindful of your peers, you can also distract their learning with your own distractions.
+Be respectful of the learning environment.

 Participate in Class Discussions